Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Numerical experiments

 This operator has eigenfunctions $\{r_i\}_{i=1}^\infty$ forming a basis, associated with a non-increasing sequence of positive eigenvalues $\eta_i$.
 Then for any $u = \sum_{i=1}^\infty c_i r_i$ there holds

 and so $\H^{s}(\Gm)$ is the closure of the span of $\{r_i\}_{i=1}^\infty$ in this norm.
-During the experiments, different values for the stabilisation parameters will be considered in order to capture the convergence of the method.
+During the experiments, different values for the stabilisation parameters are considered in order to capture the convergence of the method.

+We also examine the behaviour of the schemes presented in Sections \ref{sec:div-conforming} and \ref{sec:lagrange-multiplier}, focusing slightly more on the conservative scheme from Section \ref{sec:div-conforming}.
+Furthermore, as we note in the experiments below, CR elements are more versatile as they can be used in both stabilised and non-stabilised schemes.